| | | |

 Something else very, very important…Real-time Blogging…

-Normally my writing and photography run about a month behind where I actually am at the moment, but this summer of ‘travel in overdrive’ will bring on a big change with my blog.
+Normally, my writing and photography run about a month behind where I actually am at the moment, but this summer of ‘travel in overdrive’ will bring on a big change with my blog.
 Creating my blogging/writing/photography on my website takes a lot of time online…I mean a LOT of time.
-However – I will have very little online time when I’m doing the rally this year.
-My blog will have to go real-time while I’m participating in the Rally as well as the time leading up to it.
+However, I will have very little online time when I do the rally this year.
+My blog will have to go real-time while I’m participating in the Rally, as well as the time leading up to it.
 This probably means the writing will suck, there will be very few photos once the rally begins, and you will be getting small, disjointed, real-time updates rather than lovely literary prose about culture and travel.
 So – get ready to get a little trailer trash blogging…down and dirty, gritty, basic, and a bit of a wreck at times.
-So sit back, and enjoy my blogging this summer with a Pabst Blue Ribbon and tater tots.
+So sit back and enjoy my blogging this summer with a Pabst Blue Ribbon and tater tots.

-During the rally I am getting the help of the lovely women at SMAC (Social Media Atlantic Canada), Candice and Cailin are social media gurus and will be keeping you informed about our team’s whereabouts on the rally road.
+During the rally, I will get the help of the lovely women at SMAC (Social Media Atlantic Canada); Candice and Cailin are social media gurus and will be keeping you informed about our team’s whereabouts on the rally road.
 I’ll be communicating with them to tell them what happened on the road each day.
-Then they will then send out the tweets and facebook status updates under my account and write a quick blog post for me.
+Then, they will send out the tweets and Facebook status updates under my account and write a quick blog post for me.
 They will be my voice so that you can hear me while I’m racing down a dirt road in Uzbekistan.

-After the rally I will be sure to provide some proper recaps and the complete Mongol Rally story as I move out of the trailer trash blogging and back into the deee-lux apartment in the travel blogging sky and back to my regular style.
+After the rally, I will be sure to provide some proper recaps and the complete Mongol Rally story as I move out of the trailer trash blogging, back into the deluxe apartment in the travel blogging sky, and back to my regular style.

-Please bare with me…don’t give up on me…and keep reading!
-I promise I’ll be back to my normal verbose, photographic posts in October.
+Please bear with me…don’t give up on me…and keep reading!
+I promise I’ll be back to my normal, verbose photographic posts in October.

 Start Your Engines!!